AndyYuen/podman-ai-lab-to-rhoai/README.md

 }'  2>/dev/null |  python -m json.tool
 </pre>

-Your response should be similar to the following
+Your response should be similar to the following:

 <pre>
 {